 It is our great pleasure to announce that Hiroshima Prefecture and ICAN will hold the Hiroshima-ICAN Academy on Nuclear Weapons and Global Security 2021.
-Through this training program, we aim to nurture global leaders to make concrete and peaceful contributions to the world.
-Join us for this opportunity to meet and learn together with inspiring people from various backgrounds around the world!
+Through this training program, we aim to nurture global leaders who can make concrete contributions towards a more peaceful and secure world.
+Join us for this opportunity to meet and learn together with inspiring people from diverse backgrounds around the world!

 Background of the program

 The Academy was launched in 2019, based on the agreement between Mr. Yuzaki Hidehiko, Governor of Hiroshima Prefecture and Beatrice Fihn, Executive Director of ICAN.
 The first Academy held in Summer 2019 was an in-person program, in which 15 students and young professionals from different regions of the world came to Hiroshima to participate.
 In 2020, the program was rearranged into two parts; Part 1 as online learning and webinars, and Part 2 planned to be an in-person training program in Hiroshima.
 31 participants joined Part 1 to learn together virtually, but sadly Part 2 had to be cancelled due to the COVID-19 situation.
 Check out the previous academies: Academy 2019 / Academy 2020

 The Academy 2021 is planned to be held in two parts; Part 1 as online learning and webinars, and Part 2 as an in-person training program in Hiroshima.
 The dates for Part 2, tentatively scheduled for March 2022, will be confirmed in November after carefully considering the COVID-19 circumstances in Japan and overseas.
 Please note that a separate selection process will apply for each part.
 The program will be conducted entirely in English.